Installing and building rocSPARSE for Microsoft Windows#

 ./rmake.py -i -a gfx900

-executable name
+Executable name

 rocsparse-test

-runs Google Tests to test the library
+Runs Google Tests to test the library

 rocsparse-bench

-executable to benchmark or test functions
+An executable to benchmark and test functions

 rocsparse_axpyi

-example C code calling rocsparse_axpyi function
+Example C code that calls the rocsparse_axpyi function

 Command